SNOUK DESIGN NOTES BLOG

 -

-We had to be really creative while dealing with the low artist count on the team for executing the desired art direction.
+We had to be really creative (with low artists on the team) to execute the desired art direction.

 -

-Maintained robust documentation across all departments to keep track of the development progress.
+Maintained robust documentation across all departments to keep development progress in check.

 -

-A lot of effort was put into clearing out dependencies, planning, and dealing with development disruptions.
+A lot of the team's effort was put into clearing out dependencies, planning, and dealing with development disruptions.

 WHAT TO IMPROVE?